Just because you have hearing loss doesn’t mean you have to miss out. Check out our top picks for headphones for the hearing impaired.

 For example, Nuraphone does this by using ultra-sensitive microphones that measure how your ear reacts to different sounds that are played.
 These measurements are used to create a hearing profile that’s unique to you.
 From then on, any music played will be catered to your specific hearing condition so that you receive the best possible audio.

 It’s no secret that exposure to loud noise can be damaging to your hearing.
-But, of course, this only occurs if you listen to your music at dangerous volumes for extended periods of time.
-According to the World Health Organization (WHO), anything above 85dB for more than 8 hours a day is considered harmful.
+But, of course, this only occurs if you listen to your music at dangerous volumes for extended periods.

-Headphones with PSAP can reach alarming volume levels easily as they’re designed to amplify sound, some reaching levels as high as 120dB.
+Unfortunately, headphones with PSAP can reach alarming volume levels easily as they’re designed to amplify sound.
+Some models, like the Reizen Mighty Loud, can go as high as 120 dB!

-Additionally, smartphones often include a feature that warns you when you’ve reached dangerous listening levels.
+Additionally, smartphones these days warn you when you’ve reached dangerous listening levels.
 So you may want to stop ignoring that.

 Comfort and fit